maisam2004/travel_planning_project/readm.md

 ---

-## Deployment & Local Development

-### Deployment

-YourTravelApp is deployed using GitHub Pages.
-To deploy the site:

-1. Navigate to the repository settings on GitHub.
-2. Scroll down to the GitHub Pages section.
-3. Select the main branch as the source.
-4. The site will be automatically deployed, and the link will be provided.

-### Local Development

-To run YourTravelApp locally, follow these steps:

 #### How to Fork

-1. Log in to GitHub and locate the repository: [YourTravelApp](https://github.com/yourusername/yourtravelapp).
+1. Log in to GitHub and locate the repository: [TravelApp](https://github.com/yourusername/yourtravelapp).
 2. At the top right of the page, click the Fork button.
 3. After forking, you'll have a copy of the repository in your GitHub account.